skokielibrary/spl-content/_content/eileen/about--borrowing-fees.markdown

 We'll email due date, overdue, and reserve notifications if you wish.
 Give us your email address when you get your library card or add an email to your account (log in and select "Edit account").

 ###Paying fines
 You can pay fines using cash or check at the East or West Checkout Desks.
 To pay with a credit or debit card, use one of our self-checkout machine or pay online.
+For online payment, log in to your account, select "Fines/Fees" and then "Pay Online."

 ###Change of address
 If you move, update your address and phone number at the West Checkout Desk.